KervyYu/SQL_Project_DataAnalysis/README.md

    a.Top paying for Remote?
 Non-Remote?
 2. What are the top skills required for these top paying remote data analyst job?
 3. Whare skills are the most in-demand for data analyst?
-4. What are the top skills based on salary for data analyst?
+4. What are the top skills based on the average salary for data analyst?
 5. What are the most optimal skills to learn for both high salary and most used?

-Insight Question: Is remote data analysis job suitable for me than non-remote?
+Personal Question: Is remote data analysis job suitable for me than non-remote?

 # Tools I Used
 These are the tools I personally used to tackle this project: